briandalvarez/Mancala-Capstone-Project/README.md

 *spacebackground.jpeg*
 *yellow_star.png*

-This folder contains the image files used in the background of the GUI game screen and the image used for the mancala board.
+This folder contains the image files used in the background of our GUI game screen and the image used for the mancala board.

 ## Mancala
 *__init__.py*